 Not every romance or marriage was meant to last.
 Sometimes the couple finds that initial passion they had for each other has turned to something dark and unhealthy.
 Perhaps the years pass and those initial feelings fade into a workable partnership for raising a family, but lacks that initial spark.
 Whatever the reason, divorce involves serious long-term legal implications that affect the couple emotionally and financially.

-With offices in downtown Buffalo, the law firm of Mattingly Cavagnaro, LLP, handles a wide range of family law matters, including filing for divorce.
-Our attorneys meet with clients to discuss their needs and goals.
+With offices in downtown Buffalo, the law firm of Mattingly Cavagnaro LLP, handles a wide range of family law matters, including filing for divorce.
+Its attorneys meet with clients to discuss their needs and goals.
 They will then map out a strategy using their extensive knowledge and many years of legal experience.
-We can help empty nesters trying to equitably divide a complex estate and financial portfolio, or those in a situation where courtroom litigation is necessary.
-Whatever the issues, we can help you determine priorities and how to best resolve your dispute.
+The firm can help empty nesters trying to equitably divide a complex estate and financial portfolio, or those in a situation where courtroom litigation is necessary.
+Whatever the issues, its attorneys can help you determine priorities and how to best resolve your dispute.

 Important Matters To Consider In Divorce